XSLT

 <xsl:call-template name="page-header"/>

-Named templates are useful for reusable page fragments that don't map to specific XML elements.
+Named templates are useful for reusable page fragments that do not map to specific XML elements.

 #Parameters